-The technique uses deep strokes given with the massage therapists’ feet.
+The technique uses deep strokes given with the feet of the massage therapist.
 It’s considered to be less stressful for the patient’s body than many other massage techniques because pressure from the feet is spread out over a wider area than it would be if applied by the fingers, heel of the hand, or elbow.
-Ashiatsu stimulates the circulatory system and targets the deepest layers of muscle, joints and bones, in order to provide relief of pain.
+Ashiatsu stimulates the circulatory system and targets the deepest layers of muscle, joints and bones, in order to provide pain relief and relaxation.

-Ashiatsu barefoot massage is a holistic treatment that works on the mind, body and spirit, stimulating the body’s energy and enhancing one’s natural ability for self-healing.
-It is commonly used to treat dense muscle tissue problems and chronic pains, back and hip issues, as well as for deep relaxation.
+Ashiatsu Barefoot Massage is a holistic treatment that works on the mind, body, and spirit, by stimulating the body’s energy system and enhancing one’s natural ability for self-healing.
+It’s commonly used to treat dense muscle tissue problems and chronic pains, back and hip issues, as well as for deep relaxation.

 A treatment is usually performed on a large massage table, but it can also be given on a floor mat.
-The therapist massages with the bare feet while having support of bars hanging from the ceiling.
+The therapist massages with the bare feet, which may include having support of bars or a rope hanging from the ceiling to keep balance.
 Depending on the type of Ashiatsu practiced it can be given with or without the use of oils or lotions, and with the receiver clothed or unclothed.

 Ashiatsu developed from the combination of Japanese Shiatsu Massage and the ancient knowledge of barefoot massage.
 The specific origin or background of barefoot massage is difficult to pinpoint, but studies have traced it back to ancient India, China, Japan, and other Asian countries.